OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Setting up Burp to proxy your traffic is pretty straightforward.
 We assume that you have an iOS device and workstation connected to a Wi-Fi network that permits client-to-client traffic.
 If client-to-client traffic is not permitted, you can use usbmuxd to connect to Burp via USB.

 PortSwigger provides a good [tutorial on setting up an iOS device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an iOS device](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device").

+#### Certificate Pinning

+Some applications will implement SSL Pinning, which prevents the application from accepting your intercepting certificate as a valid certificate.
+This means that you will not be able to monitor the traffic between the application and the server.

+For information on disabling SSL Pinning both statically and dynamically, refer to "Bypassing SSL Pinning" in the "Testing Network Communication" chapter.

 ### References